MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 ## Requirements

-- An Azure subscription to sign-in to the Azure portal, and create a logic app.
+- An Azure account and subscription so that you can sign in to the Azure portal, and create a logic app resource and workflow.

-- Optional.
-To send a test message to your logic app, install an HTTP testing tool, such as [Fiddler](http://www.telerik.com/fiddler) or [Postman](https://www.getpostman.com/).
+- Optionally, to send a test message to your logic app workflow, install an HTTP testing tool, such as [Fiddler](http://www.telerik.com/fiddler) or [Postman](https://www.getpostman.com/).
 If you use another method to send a message to a logic app, you don't have to use these tools.

 ## Install the Logic App adapter